Services Provided By The Township

 To report mosquito problem areas, go to www.myfcph.org and complete a service request form.
 A message can also be left at (614) 525-BITE (2483), which is a voice mail system and all calls will be returned within one business day.

 Norwich Township contracts with Local Waste Services for waste disposal services for unincorporated residents.
 Benefits to residents who receive this service include reduced rates, recycling and yard waste collection services.
-To view a schedule of services, click HERE.
+To view a schedule of services, along with a list of acceptable recycling items, click HERE.
 The company bills residents directly for the services provided.
 Senior citizens may receive a discount on their monthly bill.
 However, you must notify Local Waste Services to receive this discount.

 The Solid Waste Authority of Central Ohio provides for disposal of solid waste and composting of yard waste generated within the township.
 Local Waste Services contracts Rumpke of Ohio, Inc. for their recycling facilities.
 If you need to arrange for trash and recyclables collection with Local Waste Services, call (614) 409-9375.